giannadrego/giannadrego/README.md

 ## Hi, I'm Gianna Drego 👋

-👩🏻‍💻 Software + GenAI Engineer
+👩🏻‍💻 Software Engineer
-🚀 Currently building Agents on AWS Bedrock for content generation + Front-End development of an AI-powered e-learning platform
+🚀 Currently building Agents on AWS Bedrock for content generation and Front-End development of an AI-powered e-learning platform
 🎓 Computer Science graduate from The George Washington University 🌱 Learning more about Generative AI and Machine Learning